Stroke: Ischemic

 Histopathology at high magnification of a normal neuron, and ischemic stroke at approximately 24 hours on H&E stain: The neurons become hypereosinophilic and there is an infiltrate of neutrophils.
 There is slight edema and loss of normal architecture in the surrounding neuropil.

-Ischemic stroke occurs because of a loss of blood supply to part of the brain, initiating the ischemic cascade.
+An ischemic stroke occurs because of a loss of blood supply to part of the brain, initiating the ischemic cascade.
 Atherosclerosis may disrupt the blood supply by narrowing the lumen of blood vessels leading to a reduction of blood flow by causing the formation of blood clots within the vessel or by releasing showers of small emboli through the disintegration of atherosclerotic plaques.
 Embolic infarction occurs when emboli formed elsewhere in the circulatory system, typically in the heart as a consequence of atrial fibrillation, or in the carotid arteries, break off, enter the cerebral circulation, then lodge in and block brain blood vessels.
 Since blood vessels in the brain are now blocked, the brain becomes low in energy, and thus it resorts to using anaerobic metabolism within the region of brain tissue affected by ischemia.
 Anaerobic metabolism produces less adenosine triphosphate (ATP) but releases a by-product called lactic acid.
 Lactic acid is an irritant which could potentially destroy cells since it is an acid and disrupts the normal acid-base balance in the brain.
 The ischemia area is referred to as the "ischemic penumbra".
 After the initial ischemic event the penumbra transitions from a tissue remodeling characterized by damage to a remodeling characterized by repair.